tastyhedge/tastyhedge.github.io/content/blog/how-to-calibrate-american-options-really-fast/index.md

 ### Performance

-**45'000 opt/s** is how many American options I can price on the same machine.
+**45'000 opt/s** is as many American options I can price on the same machine.
 It's not as impressive as 2'800'000 opt/s for European calibration.
 But it's about 100x faster than pricing with the finite-difference method.
 See my post on [pricing American options on CPU and GPU](blog/pricing-derivatives-on-a-budget/) for detailed benchmarks.